Fterton/tertonMap/README.md

 \
 The script will run some commands to retrieve informations from the host (such as name, IP addresses, WiFi scan, etc.). \
 Next, the script will scan interfaces. \
-For each interface, the script will perform an Nmap command with --script vuln and an XML output.
+For each interface, the script will perform an Nmap command with XML output.
 The XML files are then transformed into HTML files.

 ./tertonMap.sh -z myScan.zip --password --vuln \
 \
 With this options, the script will first prompt you for a password. \
-Then it will do the same as previous sample but all the generated files are packaged into a zip file with the given password and the original files are deleted.
+Then it will do the same as previous sample but nmap command is run with "--script vuln" option and all the generated files are packaged into a zip file with the given password and the original files are deleted.

 ./tertonMap.sh -n 192.168.1.0/24 -z myScan.zip --password --vuln
 \